Upcycle to Get the Yard You Want

 Raised garden beds are the perfect solution for a yard frequently plagued by pests or weeds.
 This cheap landscaping idea comes together in less than a day with wooden boards and a handful of screws.
 The deep and wide basin offers plenty of room to grow a thriving edible garden full of your favorite seasonal vegetables.
 The ledge at the top of the bed adds a little flourish to the raised bed.

-It doesn't need to take any longer than a day to transform a drab yard.
-Give these DIYs a try on your next free day.
-Arrange four 12 by 12 concrete stepping stones into a square pattern—perhaps on a patch of your lawn that refuses to grow—leaving a half inch to an inch between the stones. ”Shop” around your yard, shed, and garage, or peruse online listings for used plant pots of various shapes and sizes.
-Fill the containers with potting soil and affordable 4-inch plants from a garden store.
+Arrange four 12-inch by 12-inch concrete stepping stones into a square pattern—perhaps on a patch of your lawn that refuses to grow—leaving 1/2 inch to 1 inch between the stones.
+"Shop" around your yard, shed, and garage, or peruse online listings for plant pots of various shapes and sizes.
+Fill the containers with potting soil and affordable 4-inch plants from a garden store (or take cuttings from plants you already have).
 Group the pots together on the pavers to create a dramatic focal point.
 Work to achieve various heights for greater interest.
 Turn an old pail upside down and place a pot on it, for example, to add some height.

 12. Get Creative with Gas

 Do you have an ugly, utilitarian propane tank on your property that sticks out like a cat at doggie day care?
 Paint it.
-Pick up 3 to 4 cans of spray paint and go to work.
-You can choose a deep green to blend in with adjacent trees and plants, or perhaps you might let your creative self shine, and adorn the tank with artistic flair.
+Pick up some spray paint and go to work.
+You can choose a deep green to blend in with adjacent trees and plants, or let your creativity shine,and adorn the tank with artistic flair.

 14. Craft an Arbor from Limbs